-1.2.2 Step 2: Define Business Requirements
+1.2.2 Step 2: Confirm Business Requirements

-Thredd will assign an onboarding manager to provide you with support for commercial queries and act in an account management capacity.
-Any changes to the intended scope of service - either taking on additional functionality or changing functionality (such as switching External Host Interface (EHI) Mode) - will be managed commercially by your onboarding manager.
+Thredd will assign an business development manager to provide you with support for commercial queries and act in an account management capacity.
+Any changes to the intended scope of service - either taking on additional functionality or changing functionality (such as switching External Host Interface (EHI) Mode) - will be managed commercially by your business development manager.

-Your onboarding manager will send you a copy of the Project Initiation Document (PID).
+Your business development manager will send you a copy of the Project Initiation Document (PID).
 This is a reference document with a generic description of high-level project stages and responsibilities.